EndPointCorp/end-point-blog/2022/01/kubernetes-101.md

 MicroK8s supports many add-ons that we can use to enhance our Kubernetes installation.
 We are going to need a few of them so let's install them now.
 They are:

 1. The [dashboard](https://microk8s.io/docs/addon-dashboard), which gives us a nice web GUI which serves as a window into our cluster.
-In there we can see everything that's running, see logs, run commands, etc.
+In there we can see everything that's running, read logs, run commands, etc.
 2. [dns](https://microk8s.io/docs/addon-dns), which sets up DNS for within the cluster.
 In general it's a good idea to enable this one because other add-ons use it.
 3. storage, which allows the cluster to access the host machine's disk for storage.
-The application that we will deploy needs a persistent database so we need that plugin to make it happen.
+The application that we will deploy needs a persistent database so we need this plugin to make it happen.
 4. registry, which sets up a [container image](https://kubernetes.io/docs/concepts/containers/images/) registry that Kubernetes can access.
-Like I said, Kubernetes runs containerized applications.
-Containers are based on images.
+Kubernetes runs containerized applications, containers are based on images.
 So, having this add-on allows us to define an image for our application and make it available to Kubernetes.

 To install these, just run the following commands: